-Full and safe access was not available to the roof void area due to restricted access.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation.

 Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.